Skip to main content

 You could contact:

-Your councillor or MP can talk to your landlord on your behalf..
+Your councillor or MP can talk to your landlord on your behalf.

-Renters' unions could help you ask for repairs and challenge bad practice by your landlord.
+A renters union could help you ask for repairs and challenge bad practice by your landlord.

 A tenant panel is a group of tenants who work with a social landlord to make sure they give the right services and deal with complaints properly.